fleetingflatcher/fleetingflatcher/README.md

-### Hi there 👋
+### Hello there 👋

-Professional engineering hobbyist.
+Professional hobbyist engineer.
+Always tinkering with tech.

+🔎 Focuses on embedded systems, firmware engineering, and functional verification. \
-💬 Ask me about embedded systems or hardware verification!
+💬 Ask me what development board I'm most excited about at the moment! \

-📫 How to reach me: benjaminyeffeth@gmail.com or my [LinkedIn](https://www.linkedin.com/in/benjamin-yeffeth/).
+📫 How to reach me: benjaminyeffeth@gmail.com or my [LinkedIn](https://www.linkedin.com/in/benjamin-yeffeth/). \

-⚡ Fun fact: I used be a Audio Recording/Mixing Engineer!
+⚡ Fun fact: I used be a Audio Recording/Mixing Engineer

 <!--
 **fleetingflatcher/fleetingflatcher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.